-- 4.1 The entity shall ensure that training on the following is offered annually to all sites: - a) The requirements of this Standard and how they apply to entities and sites; - b) The SFA Country Guidelines for the country in which the site is based; - c) The requirements of whichever version of the SFA Chain of Custody Standard the entity is certified against. - Entities do not need to design and deliver this training themselves; they are only responsible for ensuring that sites are offered opportunities.
-This may require the entity to arrange opportunities and ensure that these are communicated to sites. - The SFA and its in-country partners offer regular training opportunities. - 4.1.1 This training shall be in a language and format that is accessible to sites. - 4.1.2 The entity may ensure that one or more individuals from all of their sites attends this training.
+- 4.1 The entity shall ensure that training on the following is offered at least annually to all sites: - a) The requirements of this Standard and how they apply to entities and sites; - b) The SFA Country Guidelines for the country in which the site is based; - c) The requirements of whichever version of the SFA Chain of Custody Standard the entity is certified against. - Entities do not need to design and deliver this training themselves; they are only responsible for ensuring that sites are offered opportunities.
+This may require the entity to arrange opportunities and ensure that these are communicated to sites. - The SFA and its in-country partners offer regular training opportunities. - 4.1.1 This training shall be in a language and format that is accessible to sites.

+4.1.2 The entity may ensure that one or more individuals from all of their sites attends this training.

-5. Hazards
+Hazards

 - 5.1 The site shall only use and dispose of the following in accordance with the manufacturer's guidelines:

 - a) machinery;

 - b) medicines;

 - This includes vaccinations.

 - c) pesticides;

 - d) fertilisers;

 - e) any other hazardous substances.

-- 5.2 The entity shall ensure that safety data sheets for pesticides, fertilisers and other hazardous substances are accessible to sites wherever these substances are used.
+- 5.2 The entity shall ensure that the manufacturer's instructions, including any safety data sheets, for pesticides, fertilisers and other hazardous substances are accessible to sites wherever these substances are used.

 - 5.2.1 The site shall clearly and actively communicate to all workers who use these substances the risks of using these substances according to the manufacturer.

-6. Record keeping
+6. Entity record keeping and evaluation